alixlahuec/pocket-weekly-archive/README.md

 ### Step 2 : Add the GitHub action for the weekly archive

  - [x] The cron job can be set to any desired frequency.
-By default, it's set to run every Sunday at 08:11 UTC.
+By default, it's set to run every Sunday at 08:11 UTC ; a good tool to easily generate CRON settings is [crontab.guru](https://crontab.guru#11_8_*_*_SUN).
 If the frequency is changed to something other than weekly, make sure to change the calculation of the "since" parameter for the API call : by default, the workflow requests items added in the last 7 days.
  - [x] API requests are made using [Satak's Web Request Action](https://github.com/marketplace/actions/web-request-action).
  - [x] The workflow makes use of a few request parameters, but doesn't explicitly set all of them.
 A complete list is available [on the Pocket API 'Retrieve' documentation page](https://getpocket.com/developer/docs/v3/retrieve).